talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     Integer campaignId = 56; // Integer | The ID of the campaign.
 It is displayed in your Talon.One deployment URL.
-    OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.
-This must be an RFC3339 timestamp string.
+    OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-    OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.
-This must be an RFC3339 timestamp string.
+    OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.   **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     String granularity = "granularity_example"; // String | The time interval between the results in the returned time-series. try {
-      InlineResponse20020 result = apiInstance.getCampaignAnalytics(applicationId, campaignId, rangeStart, rangeEnd, granularity);
+      InlineResponse20021 result = apiInstance.getCampaignAnalytics(applicationId, campaignId, rangeStart, rangeEnd, granularity);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getCampaignAnalytics");